 KISS the Ring (Keep It Simple Stupid):

-For the moment, let's focus on finding that one perfect diamond so that you can drop down on one knee and present it perfectly before she lops off your head.
+For the moment, let's focus on finding that one perfect diamond.
+Then, you can drop down on one knee and present it perfectly before she lops off your head.

 Consequently, I'm referring to the head on your shoulders, but I imagine that all things are possible.
 So, get off your butt and buy her the ring before she begins reading the Biography of Lorena Bobbit.